Here's the quandary ...

 My question is this; will Shoppers be eliminating the products from their own brand which compete with the bio*life items?
 Since bio*life is “tough on dirt, easy on the environment”, what does that say about your Life Brand equivalents?

 Shoppers Drug Mart seems genuine in wanting to provide Canadians with healthier products, not just because it is a growing market.
 And so, it seems to me, now that you have your own environmentally friendly products that you should discontinue what would now be considered your own environmentally unfriendly products, which compete with your own line.I look forward to many more bio*life products!
-Thank you, Neil Hubert
+Thank you, Neil Hubertto which I received a friendly, informative response;

 Thank you for your E-mail complimenting our Bio Life products.
 It is always a pleasure to receive such positive feedback from our customers.
 Our promise is to provide superior customer satisfaction beyond expectation.